jongio/azureclicredentialcontainer/README.md

 # How to use AzureCliCredential in a Container

+>> This solution no longer works with latest Azure SDK libraries.
+Please see the issue here to follow along with the conversation: https://github.com/Azure/azure-sdk-for-net/issues/19167

 [AzureCliCredential](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/identity/Azure.Identity/src/AzureCliCredential.cs) is a new credential type in [Azure.Identity](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/identity/Azure.Identity).
 It allows your code to use the [Azure CLI](https://aka.ms/azcliget) to generate bearer tokens to be used by other Azure SDK clients.

 For example, the following code news up an `AzureCliCredential` and passes it to the Azure Key Vault `KeyClient`, which in turn will call the `GetToken` method on the `AzureCliCredential` class when the first method is called that requires an AAD token.